 College of Humanities, Arts, and Sciences

-UNI School of Music faculty artist Tina Su will present a horn recital with Polina Khatsko, piano.
-Repertoire to be announced.
+UNI School of Music faculty artist Mariko Morita will present an organ recital with collaborators and repertoire to be announced.
 This event is free and open to the public.